Automatic-Ingest-Digital-Archives/SCALA/RODA/README.md

 ##
 <details><summary><b>Meemoo AIP querying</b></summary>

 Querying the meemoo API for AIPs is based on the key dc_identifier_localidsScalaID.
 There are two versions of the API (v1 and v2).
+Make sure you are logged into the meemoo qas.

 v1</br>
 General information about searching items using search fields with REST API v1: https://archief-qas.viaa.be/mediahaven-rest-api/#mediahaven-rest-api-manual-search-for-media-objects-search-on-data-within-specific-fields.</br>